ppy/osu-wiki/news/2020/2020-04-09-beatmap-spotlights-winter-2020.md

 [![](/wiki/shared/news/2020-04-09-beatmap-spotlights-winter-2020/catch/sweet.jpg)](https://osu.ppy.sh/beatmapsets/738169)

-::Sorcerer::{ user=1913190 } and [ZiRoX](https://osu.ppy.sh/users/200768) have something sweet to offer in this season's Spotlights!
+::Sorcerer::{ user=1913190 } and ::ZiRoX::{ user=200768 } have something sweet to offer in this season's Spotlights!

 Starting from the bottom we have Cup, Salad and Platter all made by Sorcerer, and they lead the player through the learning stages of the streams and jumps.
 Platter introduces Hyperjumps and even more advanced stream patterns.